FelixFonteneau/PLD-COMP/compiler/README.md

 - `Makefile` can be used to compile the parser.
 Libraries and include directories default to the values that work in the IF machines of rooms 208 and 219.
 - `compile_ubuntu.sh` is a script that compiles the project in a different environment (a ubuntu where the antlr runtime had to be compiled manually).
 - `compile_docker.sh` is a script to use if you are desperate.
 It compiles the project in a docker environment where antlr4 and its dependencies are properly installed.

+## Docker access
+If you are on the docker environment, you can access the container's shell using `wrapper.sh`.